 - One of the earliest NES examples is the dog from Duck Hunt.

-- On the game over screen of Area 51(the lightgun game), the player character morphs into an alien monster, becoming the Game Over Man himself.
+- On the game over screen of Area 51, the player character morphs into an alien monster, becoming the Game Over Man himself.

-- In ''Mad Dog Mccree" and it's sequel, The Creepy Undertaker serves this purpose.
+- In ''Mad Dog Mccree" and its sequel, the Creepy Mortician serves this purpose.